Pope Francis Preparatory School

-Cathedral High School was a Catholic co-educational college-preparatory high school in Springfield, Massachusetts.
-Originally opened in 1883 by the Sisters of Saint Joseph at the diocese's Saint Michael's Cathedral.
-In 2011 the school's building was destroyed by a tornado.
+Pope Francis Preparatory School is a Catholic co-educational college-preparatory high school in Springfield, Massachusetts.

-In 2015, it was announced that Cathedral High School would merge with Holyoke Catholic High School to form a new regional Catholic school that was completed in 2016 as Pope Francis High School.
-Pope Francis High School was then later renamed "Pope Francis Preparatory School."
+The school was originally opened as Cathedral High School in 1883 by the Sisters of Saint Joseph at St. Michael's Cathedral.
+In 2011, the school's building was destroyed by a tornado.
+A few years later in 2015, it was announced that it would merge with Holyoke Catholic High School in Chicopee to form a new regional Catholic school.
+The new building was completed in 2016 and reopened as Pope Francis High School.
+The school was later renamed to the current moniker.
 The school's current building is on the site of the original Cathedral High School.

 History

 Cathedral High School

 In 1883, the diocese's Bishop Patrick Thomas O'Reilly sought a teaching staff for a high school in response to the growing number of Catholic immigrants in the area.
 Responding to the call, two members of the Sisters of St. Joseph from Flushing, New York came to Springfield to start up the school.
 In the years that followed Cathedral High School flourished in facilities on Elliot Street in downtown Springfield.
-By the 1940s the school had grown to nearly 1600 students.
+By the 1950s the school had grown to nearly 1600 students.
 The school had outgrown its facilities, so the Diocese purchased a 30-acre (121,000 m2) farm on Surrey and Wendover Roads in Springfield and built a new school.
 It opened on September 9, 1959.
 In the first decade at Surrey Road student enrollment grew to more than 2600 students.

 In 2002 the school was re-accredited by New England Association of Schools and Colleges.

 In an effort to consolidate the Diocese's educational resources in the wake of increasing financial difficulties, Cathedral High School was selected to host the newly established St. Michael's Academy, which hosted students from Grades 6 to 8.
 From 2008 to 2009, Cathedral was extensively remodeled to accommodate the new facility, which occupied a full wing of the main school facility.

 On June 1, 2011, Cathedral High School was severely damaged in the tornado that struck Springfield, Massachusetts.
 The building was declared a total loss.
 The students had finished the remainder of the 2010–2011 school year at Elms College, located in Chicopee, Massachusetts.
 The school was based out of Memorial Elementary School in neighboring Wilbraham, Massachusetts from the 2011–2012 school year until 2016.
 Demolition of the original Cathedral High School building was completed in 2015.